dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./UM-Rose starter guide./README.md

 Which will open the rose GUI and you can search for a job to copy.
 Select this job and hit the copy button.

+## Editing Rose jobs
+You can edit the suites by cd'ing into the roses/<suite-ID> directory and then typing:- `rose edit`

+ This opens the editing GUI.
+You will probably make most of your changes, but it may also be necessary to edit the underlying namelist/text files for some things.

 ### Setting up which project account to use

 Each project has an allocated number of hours, and your priority on the Monsoon queue decreases as you use them up.
 If you don’t set up a project then I’m not sure what happens - it seems to mean you queue for ages in my experience.

-You must manually edit a file to set this up.
-Edit the file ~/roses/<suite_id>/suite-runtime-lams.rc and find a section called [[[directives]]].
-In my file there were three lines which specify the queue, the walltime and the number of nodes to use.
-Add an additional line

-`-P          = <projectName>`
+This is set (in rose edit) under 👎
+ `suite conf -> Nesting Suite -> General run options as "CHARGING_CODE"

-Obviously insert the name of your project account.
+Insert the name of your project account.
 You should then be able to make use of your allowance.